octobercms/docs/3.x/extend/database/mutators.md

 }
 ```

 As you can see, the original value of the column is passed to the accessor, allowing you to manipulate and return the value.
-To access the value of the accessor, you may simply access the `first_name` attribute:
+To access the value of the accessor, you may simply access the `first_name` attribute.

 ```php
 $user = User::find(1);